-We are inviting applications for fully funded studentships commencing October 2019 from students with a background in relevant disciplines of Science, Engineering including Pharmaceutical Science, Chemistry, Chemical Engineering, Mechanical Engineering, Physics and other related disciplines.
+We are inviting applications for 3.5 and 4 year, fully funded studentships commencing October 2020 from students with a background in relevant disciplines of Science and Engineering, including Pharmaceutical Science, Chemistry, Chemical Engineering, Mechanical Engineering, Physics and other related disciplines.
 Applications are welcomed from UK/EU students with, or expecting to obtain, a first class or upper second class honours degree in relevant disciplines.

 For more details on how to apply, or to find out more about the programme and opportunities, please visit the CMAC website or email email@example.com.